Lachlan Hooper

-Early career
+Early life

-Hooper was born in Bathurst and attended Barker College in Sydney.
+Hooper was born in Bathurst, New South Wales alongside brother Tom and attended Barker College in Sydney.
+Growing up Hooper played for the Bathurst Bulldogs in regional New South Wales.
+He later joined the Northern Suburbs club in Sydney's Shute Shield competition.

 Having moved to Canberra to become a member of the Brumbies academy, he played his club rugby for Tuggeranong Vikings.
-He represented Australia U20 in 2023.
-He is the brother of Australia international Tom Hooper.

-Professional career
+In 2023, Hooper earned a call-up to the Australia U20s team and played five matches for the youth side in the 2023 U20 Championship in South Africa.

+Career

 Hooper was named in the side for the 2025 Super Rugby Pacific season.
 He did not make an appearance for the side, but did play against the British & Irish Lions in their July tour.
 Having departed the side at the end of July, he signed for for the 2025 Bunnings NPC.
 He was then named in the squad for the 2026 Super Rugby Pacific season having returned to New South Wales.